 There is only limited local industrial employment which is mainly concentrated in the Dee Walk area, the Creamery to the west of the river and the Harbour.
-Commercially Kirkcudbright fulfils the role of a Local District Centre catering for the local needs of the inhabitants and surrounding rural area.
+Commercially Kirkcudbright fulfils the role of a District Centre catering for the local needs of the inhabitants and surrounding rural area.
 A relatively high proportion of businesses are directed towards meeting the needs of visitors.
 The main shops and services are concentrated in St. Cuthbert Street and St. Mary Street.

-The conservation area was first designated in 1974 and was extended in 1980.
+The conservation area was first designated in 1974 and was extended in 1980 and declared "outstanding" in September 1980.
 Within the Burgh there are over 190 listed buildings.